caloriscz/logmyday/.github/instructions/instructions.md.instructions.md

 This system transforms quick activity logging from a complex multi-step process into a streamlined, single-tap experience that users actually want to use for frequent activity tracking.

+### Smart Notification System
+LogMyDay features an intelligent notification system that reminds users about unfilled required activities:

+#### System Architecture
+- **SystemNotificationService**: Core monitoring service that tracks unfilled required activities using the API endpoint `GetRequiredDailyTagsNotFilledForDate`
+- **Authentication Integration**: Automatically starts monitoring after login and stops after logout
+- **Platform Support**: Currently implemented for Android with system notification support
+- **Smart Timing**: Configurable intervals (30 seconds for testing, 5 minutes for production)

+#### Intelligent Notifications
+- **Activity Count**: Shows exact number of unfilled required activities (e.g., "You have 3 unfilled required activities for today")
+- **Context Aware**: Only sends notifications when there are actually unfilled activities
+- **Privacy Respectful**: No background monitoring when user is logged out

+#### Current Implementation Status
+- ✅ **Active**: System notifications while app is in foreground/active
+- 🚧 **Future**: Background notifications when app is minimized (planned enhancement)
+- ✅ **Integration**: Full integration with authentication and API systems
+- ✅ **Testing**: Comprehensive testing utilities and debug logging

+#### Technical Details
+- Uses `INotificationManagerService` for platform-specific implementation
+- Integrates with `AuthenticationService.AuthenticationChanged` events
+- Leverages existing API infrastructure and authentication security
+- Includes extensive debugging and monitoring capabilities

 ## Security

 ### Client Applications & HTTP Architecture (UPDATED – Aug 2025 Refactor)